AybenGulnar/AybenGulnar/README.md

 ### Hi there 👋

-- 💻 I’m currently learning as a back-end programming
+- 💻 I’m currently learning react & web3
 - 👩🏻‍💻 I'm a computer engineering student at Gazi University && business administration as a double major
 - 🚀 Fellow at Girvak